Girl Scout Families

-• Parents/Girls will receive an email from M2 Media which will include key details about participating using the M2OS online system, including how to register, videos, and more!
+• Parents/Guardians/Girl Scouts will receive an email from M2 Media which will include key details about participating using the M2OS online system, including how to register, videos, and more!

 • Didn’t receive an email?
 Just go to gsnutsandmags.com and enter your information there!

-Girls and adults should review the Product Sale and Online Activity Checkpoints before participating in any money earning activity, as well as any materials regarding product sale safety from their council and the vendor.
-Girls should print out the Internet Safety Pledge and sign it with a parent or guardian.
+Girl Scouts and adults should review the Product Sale and Online Activity Checkpoints before participating in any money earning activity, as well as any materials regarding product sale safety from their council and the vendor.
+Girl Scouts should print out the Internet Safety Pledge and sign it with a parent or guardian.

 • Microsoft IE 10+ supported